hass-laughingman/learn-algorithms/chapter_10/EXERCISES.md

   n * factorial(n - 2)
 end
 ```
+  > it will go in infinite call, and eventual the stack would overflow

 3. Following is a function in which we pass in two numbers called `low` and `high`.
 The function returns the sum of all the numbers from `low` to `high`.
 For example, if `low` is 1, and `high` is 10, the function will return the sum of all numbers from 1 to 10, which is 55.
 However, our code is missing the base case, and will run indefinitely!
 Fix the code by adding the correct base case